kedacore/keda-docs/content/docs/2.5/scalers/aws-cloudwatch.md

 - `identityOwner` - Receive permissions on the CloudWatch via Pod Identity or from the KEDA operator itself (see below).

-> When `identityOwner` set to `operator` - the only requirement is that the Keda operator has the correct IAM permissions on the CloudWatch.
+> When `identityOwner` set to `operator` - the only requirement is that the KEDA operator has the correct IAM permissions on the CloudWatch.
 Additional Authentication Parameters are not required.

 - `defaultMetricCollectionTime` - How long in the past (seconds) should the scaler check AWS Cloudwatch.
 Used to define **StartTime** ([official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricStatistics.html)).
 `defaultMetricStat` - Which statistics metric is going to be used by the query.
 Used to define **Stat** ([official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricStatistics.html)).